ReadingAndThinking.com

 Goddess Anna Yin takes the elevator down to the tomb of the world.
 Even though she is the twin sister of the goddess of the tomb, she must follow the law of never returning.
 Jewelry eventually dies.

-On the basis of this story framework, Tokarchuk used more pen and ink to describe the story of Anna In's best friend Nina Shubu, who went to the place of the gods above the city to seek help in order to rescue Anna In.
+Based on this story framework, Tokarchuk used more pen and ink to describe the story of Anna In's best friend Nina Shubu, who went to the place of the gods above the city to seek help to rescue Anna In.

 According to Ma Ling, a professor of journalism at Fudan University, this work carries feminist thinking and re-empowers women.
 It is women who help women and women who save women.